Burakabdi/Burakabdi/README.md

 <img width="35%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif" />

-I'm a data engineer who is passionate about writing code, analyse and visualize data.
+As a passionate data engineer, I love writing code to transform raw data into actionable insights and automate processes, unlocking the power of technology for informed decision-making.

 - 🔭 I took a 6-month data engineering course from Develhope.
 - 📚 I’m currently learning  data science using SQL, Python and its libraries, Airflow, Pyspark & SQLSpark